N3dal/N3dal/README.md

 passionate about Computer-Science and Computers in General (Hardware) and (Software).

 - 👀 I’m looking to collaborate on Open-Source Projects.
+- 🐍 I’m looking to collaborate on python projects.
 - 🐧 I like **GNU/Linux**.
 - 😄 Pronouns: He/Him.